jasonbot/weblog/content/about.md

 I am Jason Scheirer, a completely unremarkable software developer in the Bay Area initially from the Inland Empire.
 I have been programming since I was in elementary school.
 I got my first job writing "web applications" as a junior in high school and have been doing it ever since.
 I have been out of school since 2005, writing software full time ever since.

-The theme for this weblog is a fork of [smol](https://github.com/colorchestra/smol).
+The theme for this weblog is a fork of [smol](https://github.com/colorchestra/smol), built in [Hugo](https://gohugo.io/), and hosted on [Github Pages](https://pages.github.com/) through the magic of [a CNAME](https://docs.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site).